What is Aeromonas?

 Aeromonas Alley refers to the period of the year when winter makes way for spring and the water temperatures start to rise.
 It is usually in the 55-70ºF range.

-As the water warms, aeromonas bacteria becomes more active.
+As the water warms, Aeromonas bacteria become more active.
 Koi immune systems also become more active, but at a much slower rate than the harmful bacteria.
 This leaves a period where the bacteria are active and hungry for flesh to infect, while immune systems are still struggling to get up and running at peak effectiveness.
 This is when Koi are most susceptible to bacterial infections.

 Koi owners will be at their most vigilant when the water temperatures are in this range.
 Even those koi kichi in the warmer southern states have to remain vigilant.
 A pond doesn’t need to be frozen over to be at risk when spring rolls around.
 Temperatures can still drop into the 50s and stay there until spring starts—which means they will have to deal with Aeromonas Alley.